jfmengels/blog/content/blog/stop-the-bleed/index.md

 ## Tackling suppressed errors

-As you may have seen, you still have a reminder of how many suppressed you have, hopefully nudging you towards tackling these errors from time to time.
+As you may have seen, you still get a reminder of how many suppressed errors you have, hopefully nudging you towards tackling these errors from time to time.
 But you still need the tools to do so.

 `elm-review` now has these additional flags: